Board of Immigration Appeals

 There are now 26 volumes of BIA precedent decisions, all of which we link to from this page.
 We also link to unpublished BIA decisions.
 Although unpublished decisions do not constitute precedents, they can be very useful in preparing your case.

 In our 2012 victory in the CSPA lawsuit in DeOsorio v.
-Mayorkas before the U.S. Court of Appeals for the 9th Circuit, the Court declined to defer to the BIA’s decision in Matter of Wang because we demonstrated that the statute was clear and ambiguous.
+Mayorkas before the U.S. Court of Appeals for the 9th Circuit, the Court declined to defer to the BIA’s decision in Matter of Wang because we demonstrated that the statute was clear and unambiguous.
 The BIA in Wang had held that the statute was ambiguous.

 The BIA allows certain non-attorneys to represent clients.
 However, non-attorneys must be part of a BIA-recognized organization (generally a nonprofit), and must have obtained BIA accreditation.